 What is Manavantara?

-The lifespan of a Manu is denoted by the term Manvantara.
-Manavantara is the age of Manu or 100 years according to their motion of time and cannot be equated to 100 years of earth.
-A Manavantara is a Vedic unit of time comprising 71 Chatur Yugas.
-Therefore, it can be said that 71 Chatur Yugas are 100 years of Manu’s lifetime.
+Manavantara denotes the lifespan of a Manu.
+It is the age of Manu or 100 years according to their motion of time.
+It does not relate to the 100 years on Earth.
+So, a Manavantara is a Vedic unit of time comprising 71 Chatur Yugas.
+Therefore,it means that 71 Chatur Yugas are 100 years of Manu’s lifetime.

 Life of Brahma and existence of the 7 higher worlds

-Mahar loka which ranks the 4th position in the strata of the 7 higher worlds, is vacated wherein its inhabitants transcend to the 5th loka named Jana loka.
+The inhabitants of Mahar loka (which ranks the 4th position in the strata of the 7 higher worlds), vacate the relam and transcend to the 5th loka named Jana loka.

 In simple terms, when Brahma falls asleep, Mahar loka is not destroyed but is instead left empty.
 Jana loka occupies the inhabitants of Mahar Loka.